GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 #### IP Addresses Slated for Testing

 The SAP references SSP content for this information.
-Each subnet should be represented in the SSP as a component with type=\'subnet\'.
-If the SSP does not enumerate subnets in this way, the SAP tool should allow the assessor to add them to the SAP\'s local-definitions as components.
+Each subnet should be represented in the SSP as a component with `type="subnet"`.
+If the SSP does not enumerate subnets in this way, the SAP tool should allow the assessor to add them to the SAP's local-definitions as components.

-Beyond subnets, this section is an enumeration of the SSP\'s inventory-item assemblies, which always contain the hostname and IP address of the item.
+Beyond subnets, this section is an enumeration of the SSP's inventory-item assemblies, which always contain the hostname and IP address of the item.
 Other details, such as the software and version information, may be found in the inventory item itself, or the SSP